 Traveling is Great, When You Are Prepared

-Traveling is a large part of many jobs out there, and it can be very stressful.
-Of course, there are ways to make it easier on yourself.
-Here are some tricks we've compiled to make traveling easier and more fun.
+Traveling is a large component of many jobs and it can be very stressful if you are not prepared.
+I have discovered that there are ways to make it easier on yourself and enjoyable!
+Here are some tricks I've compiled to make your travel easier and more fun.

 - If you can fit it, carry a blanket with you onto the plane!
 Typically, planes get very cold once they're up in the air, and a lot of airlines don't provide blankets anymore, unless you're on a very long flight.
 Even if you don't end up using the blanket as a blanket, it can be rolled up and used as a pillow.

-Knowing these tips can make traveling a much more pleasant experience from the start of the trip (actual packing and prepping) to the end (finding where you parked your car).
+Using these tips can make your traveling experience far more enjoyable from packing to arriving back home.
 Here at Eugene, Cascades & Coast, our staff can assist you with tips for making your event flow from start to finish.
-From the planning stages, months in advance, to following up with delegates after the event with post-event questionnaires, the entire process runs more smoothly when you work with us.
-Just like with traveling, knowing who to contact and when can make your life so much easier.
+From the planning stages months in advance to following up with delegates after the event with post-event questionnaires, the entire process runs smoother when you work with us.
+Just like traveling, knowing who to contact and when can make your life so much easier.

 So give us a call!
-CVBs are your human Google – we have all the resources you need and are here to help.
+CVBs are your human Alexa – we have all the resources you need and are here to help.